neavepaul/WDC-Chalenger/README.md

-# WDC Simulation: Can Lando Chase Down Max?
+# 🏎️WDC Simulation: Can Lando Chase Down Max?🏁

 The World Drivers’ Championship (WDC) seemed like it was securely in Max Verstappen’s hands this season—after all, he’s had the fastest car on the grid by a country mile.
 But while Max has been untouchable, it's safe to say Red Bull’s “team” approach doesn’t exactly ring true; let’s be honest, they have _one_ driver seriously vying for the title!